Youth: Terminology and definitions

+Social position of young people

-Although linked to biological processes of development and aging, youth is also defined as a social position that reflects the meanings different cultures and societies give to individuals between childhood and adulthood.
-The term in itself when referred to in a manner of social position can be ambiguous when applied to someone of an older age with very low social position; potentially when still dependent on their guardians.
+Although linked to biological processes of development and aging, youth also characterizes a social position which reflects the meanings that different cultures and societies give to individuals between childhood and adulthood.
+The term in itself when referred to in a manner of social position can be ambiguous when applied to someone of an older age with very low social position; potentially still dependent on their guardians.
 Scholars argue that age-based definitions have not been consistent across cultures or times and that thus it is more accurate to focus on social processes in the transition to adult independence for defining youth.